macieg-b/PublicKeyInfrastructure/README.md

 # PublicKeyInfrastructure
-It's repository of code develope to engineering thesis .
+It's repository of code develope to engineering thesis.